ArJoy605/Documentation/stages_of_booting_and_runlevels.md

 * **systemctl get-default** shows the current default target.
 * **systemctl isolate \[target]** switches to the specified target immediately.
 * systemd targets are more flexible and can be extended or customized easily.

----

-Let me know if you want commands or how to work with systemd targets!